Shatter Me: Plot

 During her captivity, Juliette develops a romantic relationship with Adam.
-It is revealed that Adam knew Juliette prior to the asylum, and is in love with her, and that he can touch Juliette without being harmed or killed.
+It is revealed that Adam knew Juliette prior to the asylum, and is in love with her.
 Adam eventually helps Juliette escape from Warner, and as they escape, Warner's hand unintentionally brushes against Juliette's ankle, revealing that Warner can also touch Juliette without consequences.

 Adam and Juliette run away to where Adam's 10-year-old brother James lives, a small apartment Adam helped to make.
 James is taken care of by his neighbors because Adam had to live with the other soldiers; to the brother's knowledge, both of their parents are dead.
 Through spending time together, Adam starts to become possessive of Juliette.
 One of Adam's fellow soldiers, Kenji Kishimoto, shows up claiming that Warner had him tortured in order to learn Adam and Juliette's whereabouts.
 Kenji says that he knows a safe place where they can escape, and they formulate a plan.
 Juliette and Adam split up with Kenji and James, but Adam and Juliette are captured and Warner shoots Adam.

 Warner drags Juliette into an abandoned classroom and tells her he loves her.
 Warner kisses Juliette, so she seduces him to get the gun from his jacket.
-She non-fatally shoots him.
+She shoots him, the bullet missing anything vital.
 She finds Adam in a slaughterhouse, and they escape, although Adam's leg is badly injured.
 They meet up with Kenji and James, to whom Kenji has given sedatives so that he will not be traumatized by the condition Adam is in.

 It is revealed that Kenji is a member of the Rebellion against the Reestablishment, called Omega Point.
 Adam, Juliette, and James are recruited by the Rebellion and then join it.

 Reception

 Reviews for Shatter Me have been mixed, with many reviewers stating criticisms while overall recommending the work.
-Kirkus Reviews praised Shatter Me for its love story, but said that the ending "falls flat" and that there was an "overreliance on metaphor".
-Publishers Weekly cited that while the book "doesn’t escape some rookie pitfalls," author Tahereh Mafi "combines a psychological opener with an action-adventure denouement in her YA debut," ultimately calling it "a gripping read from an author who’s not afraid to take risks".
+Kirkus Reviews praised Shatter Me for its love story, but stated that the ending "falls flat" and that there was an "over reliance on metaphor".
+Publishers Weekly cited that while the book "doesn’t escape some rookie pitfalls," and that author Tahereh Mafi "combines a psychological opener with an action-adventure denouement in her YA debut," ultimately calling it "a gripping read from an author who’s not afraid to take risks".
 Booklist gave a mixed review, noting that there were "plot conveniences and melodramatic writing to spare" while praising it for its "rip-roaring adventure and steamy romance scenes".

 A youth reviewer for the National Post recommended it highly, stating that it had "just the right amount of action to make it thrilling, but not exactly gruesome."
 It was included in BuzzFeed's list of best YA books of all time.